Benefits Of Sleep And How It Affects Your Health

 Benefits Of Sleep

-Sleep-deprived people have a larger appetite and consume more calories, according to studies.
-Sleep deprivation is thought to cause poor appetite regulation by disrupting daily fluctuations in appetite hormones.
-Higher levels of ghrelin, a hormone that increases appetite, and lower levels of leptin, a hormone that suppresses appetite.
+Sleep-deprived individuals typically have a larger appetites and consume more calories according to studies.
+Sleep deprivation is thought to create poor appetite regulation by disrupting daily fluctuations in appetite hormones.
+Lack of sleep creates higher levels of ghrelin, a hormone that increases your appetite, and lower levels of leptin, a hormone that suppresses appetite.
 This combination will have direct effects on your waistline.

 2. Sleep Will Help You Focus and Be More Productive